X-Factors: Terrestriality, Reinscription,

 Joydeep Roy-Bhattacharya is is a writer-in-residence at SUNY, Albany.
 His first novel, The Gabriel Club, a meditation of the fall of communism, was published in sixteen countries in eleven languages.
 His forthcoming trilogy of novels -- The Desert of Love, CIty of Dreams, and A Small War -- is set in the contemporary Muslim world.
 He is currently at work on a non-fiction book of essays, Meditations an Meditation Genocide.

 Atmospherics of Mood, 1

 Henry Sussman is Professor of Comparative Literature at the University at Buffalo and Visiting Professor of Germanic Languages and Literatures at Yale University.
 Among his many books of literary criticism and critical theory are: Idylls of the Wanderer: Outside in Literature and Theory (2007), The Task of the Critic: Poetics, Philosophy, Religion (2005), Acts of Narrative (2003), and The Aesthetic Contract: Statutes of Art and Intellectual Work in Modernity (1997).
-Professor Sussman is the co-director of the Institute for Critical Climate Change.
+Professor sussman is the co-director of the Institute on Critical Climate Change.

 McKenzie Wark, New School of Social Research

 Spectacles of Disintegration

 McKenzie Wark is Associate Professor in Culture and Media at the New School for Liberal Arts.
 He is one of today's most inventive thinkers of media studies, materialist theory, cinema, music, and visual art.
 His recent books include GAM3R 7H3oRY (2006), A Hacker Manifesto (2004), and Dispositions (2002).